Skip to main content

 Signing Policy Voter Service

-• Signs the new policy using signNewSigningPolicy.
+• Signs the new policy using the signNewSigningPolicy function.

 Voter Registration Service

-• Listens for VotePowerBlockSelected events.
+• Listens for VotePowerBlockSelected events on the FlareSystemsManager contract.

 Finalizer Service

-• Collects signatures from the submitSignatures transaction.
+• Collect signatures from various submitSignatures transactions.

-Data Encoding and Payloads
+Data encoding and payloads

 Data for submitSignatures is structured as follows:

-• type (1 byte): Message type (0 for ECDSA).
+• type (1 byte): Message type (0 or 1).

 • message (38 bytes):